 - Each patient’s cancer is unique.
 This is the reason that two people with the ‘same’ type of cancer will respond differently to the same treatment.
 Cancer subtypes differentiate not only to the individual person but also to the individual cell within the one cancer.
 For years, health practitioners have been battling with having to give standard treatments to treat a disease that manifests differently in each patient.
 Current detection methods miss the early stages of cancer entirely.
 Current treatment methods are based on population statistics rather than cancer biology.

 Escapee cancer cells in the blood, or ‘CTCs’ as they are known, can be found by a simple blood test.
 A CTC Count test finds existing escaped cancer cells (CTCs) in a blood sample and counts them.

 Monitoring changes in cancer activity over time is made easy with this test.

 A CTC Count every 3-6 months is the best way to:

 - Assess changes in cancer aggressiveness

 - Determine risk of cancer spread, recurrence or relapse

-- Detached from the primary tumour mass
+- Detached from the primary tumor mass

-- Dedifferentiated or undergone the Epithelial-Mesenchymal Transition (carcinoma derived cells only)
+- Dedifferentiated or undergone the Epithelial-Mesenchymal Transition (carcinoma-derived cells only)

 - Entered into the peripheral blood stream where the circulate as tumor cells with metastatic potential - this is the point at which they are termed 'Circulating Tumour Cells' (CTCs).